MrSkwiggs/Be.Real-Assignment/README.md

 # App shortcomings

 The app does not to persist any data (such as user session).
-This was a conscious decision, but because the app is written in a way that permits dependency injection, implementing this would not be too much work.
+This was a conscious decision (due to time constraints), but because the app is written in a way that permits dependency injection, implementing this would not be too much work.

 Also, since I implemented support for text files, it would be very easy to provide a text-editing functionality to the user;
 - load up the text file's contents in a text field